tetratelabs/istio-distro.io/content/en/blog/ebay-istio-practice/index.md

 Using the Layer 4 load balancer in conjunction with the ingress gateway powered by Istio, a highly available access solution for inbound traffic can be implemented throughout the site.

 As the forwarding target of the Layer 4 load balancer, the Layer 7 API gateway needs to cooperate to complete the tunneling configurations.
 Since the Layer 4 load balancer is based on the IP tunnel configuration forwarding rules, when it forwards data, it uses the data packet sent by the IP-over-IP protocol as the target.
 The Envoy pod must disassemble the IPIP packet after receiving the request.
-This requires creating a device of type IPIP in Enovy pod and binding a virtual IP address.
+This requires creating a device of type IPIP in the Enovy pod and binding a virtual IP address.

 The main site of a website built with a microservice architecture usually consists of an aggregate of dozens to hundreds or even thousands of microservices.
 Different microservices are registered under the same main domain name with different access paths.
 At the same time, the API gateway will have some general access control policies.
 For example, the external IP cannot access the path ending with /admin.
 These access controls are well supported in Istio.